jinsonvarghese/APTS/CONTRIBUTING.md

 ## Proposing New Requirements

+### Version freeze policy

+The normative requirement set (tier-gated requirements counted toward conformance) is frozen for each released version.
+New normative requirements are not merged into the current release branch.
+Instead, they are reviewed during the next version cycle and, if accepted, batched into that release so that requirement counts change only once per version.

+New advisory requirements (non-normative, documented in the Advisory Requirements appendix) may be accepted between releases because they do not affect conformance counts or tier definitions.

+Enhancements to existing requirements (adding sub-requirements, strengthening language, expanding Implementation Guide content) may be accepted between releases as long as they do not change the requirement count or alter the tier classification.

+The current version is **v0.1.0**.
+New normative requirements submitted now will be tagged as **v0.2.0-candidate** and tracked via GitHub issues until the v0.2.0 cycle opens.

+### Proposal format

-To propose a new requirement, open an issue or PR with the following fields:
+To propose a new requirement, open an issue first with the following fields.
+Do not submit a PR with cross-cutting count changes until the proposal has been reviewed and accepted for a target version.

 - **ID:** Next available ID in the target domain.
-For a tier-gated requirement, use the next sequential number (for example, APTS-SE-026).
+For a tier-gated requirement, use the next sequential number (for example, APTS-SE-027).
 For an advisory requirement, use the next sequential `A<NN>` number in the target domain (for example, APTS-SE-A01 if no SE advisory exists yet, or APTS-TP-A04 as the next TP advisory).
 Tier-gated and advisory IDs are in separate sequences and do not collide
 - **Title:** Concise requirement name
 - **Classification:** MUST, SHOULD, or MAY
 - **Tier:** 1, 2, or 3